drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Synthesis of the Designed Tricyclic Compounds

-Prototype candidates were synthesized and led to the discovery of potent inhibitors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/synthesis-designed-tricyclic-compounds-7a919090'><i class='fa fa-play' aria-hidden='true'></i></button>Prototype candidates were synthesized and led to the discovery of potent inhibitors.
 SAR indicate that the carboxamide hydrogen is essential; its replacement by a methyl group leads to a complete loss of binding affinity.
 Structure 22 represents a 25-fold increase in efficacy when compared to the reference 4 (NU-1085) molecule and shows the best biological profile in cellular assays.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.